elegant-scipy/elegant-scipy/markdown/ch7.markdown

 The fact that it was raining yesterday is irrelevant.
 In this theory, all the information required to predict the future is encoded in the current state of things.
 The past is irrelevant.
-This assumption is usful for simplifying otherwise intractable problems.
+This assumption is useful for simplifying otherwise intractable problems.

 - Where to download the human genome
 - Matt's post and how to use it